 I didn't actually create a TEFL course at first.
 I created a practical site to help teach people how to teach English with the use of visuals (videos) and a few years later I started working on courses.

-Everyone of these people I've mentioned here has written slander and or lies about me.
+Everyone of these people I've mentioned above has written slander and or lies about me.
 But they don't have the guts to actually reveal who they are.
-They just write trash and hide behind their fake or anonymous usernames.
+They just write trash and hide behind their fake and anonymous usernames.

 For a while I turned my cheek, but then just decided I am not going to do that anymore.